The memory layer for Cursor, Claude, and any AI agent

 Coding conventions

-Your coding agent keeps project structure, naming rules, and preferred libraries in memory so it starts with your conventions instead of guessing.
+Project structure, naming rules, and preferred libraries live in memory so your agent starts with your conventions instead of guessing.

 Automation state

-Store job state, checkpoints, and outputs for long-running automations so the next run can resume cleanly instead of starting over.
+Job state, checkpoints, and outputs persist between runs so long-running automations resume cleanly instead of starting over.

 FAQ